 Serves 4 | Use organic ingredients, if available.

 - 1/2 medium yellow onion, chopped

 - 2 cups low-sodium vegetable broth, divided

 - 2 teaspoons no-salt-added chili powder

-- 2 (15 ounce) cans no-salt added organic kidney beans (can also use organic pinto beans, black beans or a combination) rinsed and drained
+- 2 (15 ounce) cans of no-salt-added organic kidney beans (can also use organic pinto beans, black beans, or a combination) rinsed and drained

 - 1 (15 ounce) can no-salt-added diced tomatoes

 - Sliced fresh jalapeño peppers (optional)

 Heat a large saucepan over medium-high heat until hot.
 Add onion, bell pepper, and garlic and cook, frequently stirring, for about 3 minutes or until beginning to brown and stick to the pan.
 Stir in 1/2 cup broth and cook 3 to 4 minutes longer or until vegetables are tender and most liquid has evaporated.
 Stir in chili powder and cook for 1 minute, stirring constantly.
 Add remaining broth, beans, and tomatoes and bring to a boil.
 Reduce heat to medium-low and simmer, partially covered, about 30 minutes or until vegetables and beans are tender, and sauce is thickened.
 Stir in black pepper.
 Serve with cilantro and jalapeños, optional.
 ENJOY!!

 Per Serving:230 calories (10 from fat), 1g total fat, 0g saturated fat, 0mg cholesterol, 150mg sodium, 43g carbohydrate (15g dietary fiber, 7g sugar), 13g protein.